-But GA4 does not track time on page.
-If you want to know how long a visitor has a single page on your site open, you’d need to set up page timer tracking for Google Analytics 4 with the help of Google Tag Manager.
+GA4 does not track total time on page in terms of how long a visitor has a single page on your site open.
+If you want to know that information, you’d need to set up page timer tracking for Google Analytics 4 with the help of Google Tag Manager.

 What is an audience trigger in GA4?

-By using an audience trigger, you can trigger events to fire when new users enter into an audience that you have previously defined.
+Google Analytics 4 has good capabilities for setting up audiences.
+By using something called an “audience trigger”, you can trigger events to fire when new users enter into an audience that you have previously defined.
 You can have up to 20 audience triggers in each GA4 property.

 A predictive audience in Google Analytics 4 is an audience where at least one of the “audience conditions” is based on a predictive metric.
 For example, you could build an audience based on users who were likely to purchase on the site in an upcoming time period.